 - Relevant work experience must be acquired within four years from the date of arrival in Canada

-There’s another way for Filipino caregivers to become permanent residents and it’s called the Interim Pathway for Caregivers.
-This program only applies to eligible in-home temporary foreign worker caregivers who arrived in Canada after November 30, 2014.
+This program only applied to eligible in-home temporary foreign worker caregivers who arrived in Canada after November 30, 2014.

 Here’s a list of eligibility requirements for the Interim Pathway for Caregivers: